JohnJBarrett22/Tetris/README.md

 # Tetris
-Simple 2D variation of the game Snake, built with pure JavaScript and rendered using Canvas API.
+Simple 2D variation of the game Tetris, built with pure JavaScript and rendered using Canvas API.